amabdulr/CNWG/8-General Writing Guidelines.md

    - Do not use abbreviations, acronyms, or initialisms as verbs.

-   - **Example**: Incorrect: "FTP the file."
+   - **Example (Do not analyze.
+For clarification only)**: Incorrect: "FTP the file."
 Correct: "Use FTP to transfer the file."